-The Bureau of Overseas Buildings Operations Announces the Construction Award for a Rainwater Storage System at the U.S. Embassy in Freetown, Sierra Leone
+The Bureau of Overseas Buildings Operations Announces the Construction Award for a New U.S. Embassy in N'djamena, Chad

 Office of the Spokesperson

-The Department of State's Bureau of Overseas Buildings Operations (OBO) announces the construction award, through best value determination, of a new rainwater capture and storage system at the U.S. Embassy in Freetown, Sierra Leone to Pernix Serka Joint Venture of Lombard, Illinois.
+The Department of State's Bureau of Overseas Buildings Operations (OBO) announces the design/build award, through best value determination, for a new U.S. Embassy in N'djamena, Chad to BL Harbert International of Birmingham, Alabama.